SDU-eScience/UCloud/provider-integration/im2/docs/src/procedures/procedures_intro.md

 ## Monitoring and Auditing

-Audit logs are consumed using our own audit ingestion service along side a postgres database and can be presented and searchable in real time.
+Audit logs are consumed using our own audit ingestion service along side a Postgres database and can be presented and searchable in real time.
 Free-text logs are consumed by Loki (see infrastructure documentation for details).
 The output is mainly presented as Kibana and Grafana viewsusing a number of thresholds for the system events.
 The auditing system is described [here](./auditing.md).